 All too often thyroid sufferers get caught up in blood work, lab values and which nutritional supplements to take.
-I do not want to undermine any of these, however, its easy to forget about what causing or contributing to the problem if all we do is focus on lab numbers or what prescription to take in order to treat the symptoms.
+I do not want to undermine any of these, however, its easy to forget about what is causing or contributing to the problem if all we do is focus on lab numbers or what prescription to take in order to treat the symptoms.

 As long as you struggle with a leaky gut, gut inflammation, gut infections or parasites, heartburn, poor digestion, or chronic constipation or diarrhea—conditions that are so popular they fuel a multi-billion-dollar industry of drugstore antacids, proton pump inhibitors, and the like —you’ll never experience optimum thyroid health.